-It sounds a whole lot like the 2003 TV series Battlestar Galactica, but free of pesky questions about the motivations of the enemy or the politics of war.
-Focusing tightly on the efforts of the Retribution crew, the game paints a small, but empathetic group of characters, which pull you into an effective, exciting story about a commander coming to grips with the fact that he can’t save all of his people, and his hesitation might cost the war, Earth, and everyone on his ship.
+It sounds a whole lot like the 2004 TV series Battlestar Galactica, but free of pesky questions about the motivations of the enemy or the politics of war.
+Focusing tightly on the efforts of the Retribution crew, the game paints the picture of a small but empathetic group of characters, which pulls you into an effective, exciting story about a commander coming to grips with the fact that he can’t save all of his people, and his hesitation might cost the war, Earth, and everyone on his ship.

 Infinite Warfare is full of great characters, from its hard-headed protagonist Commander Reyes and his second-in-command, the fiery Lt.
 Salter, to the wisecracking robot companion Ethan and the incredulous Sgt.
 Omar.
-By the end of the game, Infinite Warfare invests enough of its characters’ humanity to make them endearing You care about their fates, giving weight to an interesting, but ultimately generic war story.
+By the end of the game, Infinite Warfare invests enough in its characters’ humanity to make them endearing.
+You care about their fates, giving weight to an interesting, if ultimately generic, war story.

 The primary story arc is buttressed by a series of side missions that inject a lot of gameplay variety into the Infinite Warfare campaign.
 You’ll fly your Jackal, a fighter jet-like space ship, in a series of dogfights, battle enemies in zero-gravity, and even sneak around in disguise to assassinate high-ranking enemy officers.
 There are a surprisingly wide array of scenarios in these missions, each of which adds strong mechanics that are simultaneously challenging and easy to pick up.
 Space, as it turns out, feels like a great addition to Call of Duty.

 Despite those mechanical flaws, Infinite Warfare has a lot of great stuff going for it in its campaign.
-The story, ship-to-ship, and zero-g combat are all great additions to the Call of Duty franchise as a whole.
+The story, as well as ship-to-ship and zero-g combat, are all great additions to the Call of Duty franchise as a whole.
 It’s worth powering through its weakest gameplay moments to experience the story and a series of phenomenal set-piece action sequences.